marszall87/retention/README.md

 `opts.container` - container in which the chart will be rendered

 `opts.matrix` - retention matrix as returned by `buildMatrix()`

+`opts.options` - options passed directly to `c3.generate` function, can be used to modify the chart, full list of options available in [C3 docs](https://c3js.org/reference.html).

 ## License